 The Robert Novak Journalism Fellowship Program

-Applications for the 2014 Robert Novak Journalism Fellowships will be accepted starting in November of 2013.
-To view the application online, visit www.TFAS.org/NovakFellowships/Apply.
+Click here to begin your application online, or click here to view a PDF sample application of the information required.
 Applications and materials must be submitted online or postmarked by Feb.
-11, 2014.
+13, 2017.
 Finalists will be invited to Washington, D.C., next spring for interviews with the judges, and the winners will be announced at an awards dinner at the National Press Club.
 The fellowships will commence on Sept.
 1. Applicants must be citizens of the United States.